Clearing - a guide for parents and guardians

 What is the accommodation like and how do they apply?

+We can guarantee a room in our range of affordable en-suite accommodation if your child applies through Clearing.
 If your child is made an offer and accepts, they'll receive details on how to apply.

 How do tuition fees and student loans work?